CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/delivery.md

     | duodate ascending | `"DocDuoDate" ASC` |
     | duodate descending | `"DocDuoDate" DESC` |

-To change sorting order it is required to make changes in ORDER BY line.
-In the example below the sorting order was changed from sorting by creation date to sorting by document number (T0."DocDueDate" changed to T0."DocNum").
-Here you can check the previous state and result of the change:
+To adjust the sorting order, modifications are needed in the ORDER BY line.
+In the example below, the sorting was changed from creation date to document number (changing T0."DocDueDate" to T0."DocNum").
+You can view the previous state and the outcome of this change here:

     ![Document Number](./media/delivery/doc-number-desc.png)

 **Example for Issue only Batches from MOR for selected BPs option (4)**

-In this case it is required to add lines in two places (marked on the screenshot below):
+In this case, lines need to be added in two specific locations (highlighted in the screenshot below):

-A line that have to be added for filter to work properly:
+A line must be included to ensure the filter functions correctly:

     ```
     AND (((@BaseDocEntry <= 0 AND @BaseDocLineNum < 0) AND ''='') OR ((@BaseDocEntry > 0  AND @BaseDocLineNum >= 0) AND (T0."U_MnfDocEntry" = (SELECT "U_DocEntry" FROM RDR1 WHERE "DocEntry" = @BaseDocEntry and "LineNum" = @BaseDocLineNum))))